 African idioms and proverbs

-Among the publication’s 2,400 features that offer insights into the Bible text are the linking of well-known African idioms and proverbs with passages of Scripture.
+The publication has 2,400 features that offer insights into the Bible.
+The texts are the linking of well-known African idioms and proverbs with passages of Scripture.

 One example is a proverb from the Republic of Congo: “The leaf that a she-goat eats, her kid will eat, too.”
 This is linked to John 5:19, and the notes explain, “Just like a kid eats only what it sees its mother eat, so a child of God is called to follow the example of our Lord Jesus.”

 Dr Odonkor shares an example of an idiom from Ghana.
 “The Ga people refer to God as ‘Ataa-Naa Nyonmo’, meaning ‘God, who is both father and mother’.
-In the Bible, even though God is described as a father who created everything, he is also likened to a mother who is full of compassion and forgiveness.
+The Bible describes God as a father who created everything.
+And also as a mother who is full of compassion and forgiveness.
 So it is not difficult to speak to Africans about the reality of God.”

 Benefit Christians in other parts of the world